 You can make it easier to choose which software will take your hotel forward by directly comparing providers.
 There’s a few ways to do this.

 Some independent research you can do is to analyse the general brand strength, industry reputation, customer and partner volume, presence at events, social media reviews/comments, and the knowledge and professionalism of content.
-This will give you a good overall picture and if the provider ticks all the boxes in your opinion then they’re probably a safe bet.
+This will give you a good overall picture and if the provider ticks all your boxes then they’re probably a safe bet.

 You’ll also find written reviews from other hoteliers detailing their experience with the product, including pros and cons.
 This is a good way to find any key points of interest you have and see what previous users have to say.